safaabhf/leaders-app/README.md

-Bonjour a vous les GLSI ☺☻!c
+Bonjour a vous les GLSI ☺☻!